 How to Calculate Earned Value in Project Management

 Earned value (EV) is a way to measure and monitor the level of work completed on a project against the plan.
 Simply put, it’s a quick way to tell if you’re behind schedule or over budget on your project.
-You can calculate the EV of a project by multiplying the percent complete by the total project budget.
-For example, let’s say you’re 60% done, and your project budget is $100,000, then your earned value is $60,000.
+You can calculate the EV of a project by multiplying the percentage complete by the total project budget.
+For example, let’s say you’re 60% done, and your project budget is $100,000 — your earned value is then $60,000.
 However, to properly use earned value, a few additional calculations must be considered.
-The largest benefits of earned value results from completing both cost and schedule variance analyses.
+The largest benefits of earned value result from completing both cost and schedule variance analyses.

 Earned value calculations in project management

-- Cost Variance (CV).
-Similar to SV, cost variance is the difference between how much you planned on spending so far and what your actual costs to date are.
-CV = EV - AC (actual cost).
+- Cost Variance (CV): Similar to SV, cost variance is the difference between how much you planned on spending thus far and your actual costs to date.
+The CV calculation is: CV = EV - AC (actual cost).
 Let’s use the earlier example.
 Your project budget is $100,000 and you’re 60% done, which means your EV is $60,000.
 If you’ve spent $70,000 so far to get to this point in the project, your CV is -$10,000.
-You can tell you’re over budget because the number is negative, which may indicate there is a problem with the project or that the project could go over budget or run out of money.
+You can tell you’re over budget because the number is negative, which may indicate a problem with the project or that the project could go over budget or run out of money.

 - Schedule Performance Index (SPI): This measure is similar to SV but is often preferred as it translates the numbers into a value that is easily compared across tasks or projects.
 The SPI calculation is: SPI = EV/PV.
 When SPI is above 1.00, you’re ahead of schedule.
 If it’s below 1.00, you’re behind.
 To take the example from above, SPI would be 1/2 = 0.5.